Certifiable Alignment of GNSS and Local Frames via Lagrangian Duality: Experiments

 \subsection{Effect of initialization}

 In this section, we investigate the effect of the initial state estimate on alignment performance.
 It is worth noting that both the traditional VOBA method and our SDP-based alignment method do not require an initial guess.
-Therefore, we focus on the advanced alignment method adapted from GVINS, evaluating it under a degenerate condition with an average of only two visible satellites per epoch and randomly initialized states.
-The results of this evaluation are illustrated in Fig. \ref{fig:initial_guess}, where the red star represents the ground truth, and the heatmap projected over a unit spherical surface depicts the alignment error across different initializations.
+Therefore, we focus on the advanced alignment method adapted from GVINS, evaluating it under a degenerate condition with an average of only two visible satellites per epoch and randomly initialized states sampled from the $\mathrm{SO(3)}$ manifold.The results of this evaluation are illustrated in Fig. \ref{fig:initial_guess}, where the red star represents the ground truth, and the heatmap projected over a unit spherical surface depicts the final alignment error in degrees across different initializations.
+To visualize the rotation space, each point $(n_x, n_y, n_z)$ on the sphere represents the unit direction of the equivalent rotation axis of the initial orientation guess.
 Two key observations emerge from these results.
 First, when the geometric distribution of satellites is poor (e.g. with less than four visible satellites), a high-quality initial guess becomes critical for achieving accurate alignment.
 Second, even initial points located near the ground truth can produce large alignment errors, highlighting the inherent difficulty in identifying feasible initial states under degenerate satellite configurations.
-These findings underscore the importance of either robust initialization strategies or methods that are less sensitive to the initial guess, particularly in scenarios with sparse or poorly distributed satellite visibility.
+These findings underscore the importance of initialization methods that are less sensitive to the initial guess, particularly in scenarios with sparse or poorly distributed satellite visibility.